 The next lemma uses $\alpha$ to bound $|\Ex{e^{itX/\sigma }}|$ and is essentially a corollary of Lemma 6 in~\cite{berkowitz2018local}.
 We include the proof here for completeness.
 The idea of using two independent copies of $G(n,p)$ to bound $|\Ex{e^{itX/\sigma }}|$ was introduced by Gilmer and Kopparty~\cite{gilmer2016local} and it has been used since then in local central limit theorems for subgraph counts (see~\cite{berkowitz2018local} and~\cite{sah2022local}).
 This is what we refer to as a \emph{decoupling trick}.
-Our innovation is to apply this technique to bound $|\Ex{e^{itX/\sigma }}|$ in terms of $\alpha$ and to vary $m$ from $1/p^2$ to $n/2$ to obtain a wider range and dealing with the technical aspects of the sparse regime of $G(n,p)$.
+Our innovation is to apply this technique by bounding $|\Ex{e^{itX/\sigma }}|$ in terms of $\alpha$ and by varying $m$ from $1/p^2$ to $n/2$, thereby covering a wider range and dealing with the technical aspects of the sparse regime of $G(n,p)$.

 \begin{lemma} Let $m < n$ be two positive integers and $P_1\cup P_2 \cup P_3$ be an $m$-endowed partition of $[n]$.
 For every $t \in \mathbb{R}$ and $p=p(n)\in (0,1)$, we have

 \end{lemma}